WeblateOrg/weblate/docs/api.rst

    Project scoped tokens were introduced in the 4.10 release.

 Each user has his personal access token which can be obtained in the user profile.
+Newly generated user tokens have the ``wlu_`` prefix.

 It is possible to create project scoped tokens for API access to given project only.
 These tokens can be identified by the ``wlp_`` prefix.